VeronikkAhri/gouri/README.md

 ## Documentation

 Further information is available in the `docs` directory.
 Run `gouri manual` to see command details.
+The documentation includes a complete manual (`docs/manual.md`), instructions for extending the tool (`docs/extending.md`) and guidelines for contributors (`docs/contributing.md`).

 ## Notes